What do you do?

 What sort of properties do you have to rent?

-We have a portfolio of 24 buildings and there is a huge variety in history, design and aesthetics.
+There is a huge variety in history, design and aesthetics in our building portfolio.
 There are photos and descriptions for each building on the individual Centre pages on this website.

 What makes a landlord like-minded to Ethical Property?

 When we mention “like-minded landlords” we are referring to organisations that own property, share our values and let space to similar organisations as Ethical Property.
 Like-minded landlords need to be committed to using their buildings for the benefit of communities, looking to reduce the environmental impacts of their activities and keen to ensure their buildings are financially sustainable.
 Like-minded landlords that we currently work alongside include charities, local authorities, and CIC’s.